SariskaIO/logging-service/README.md

 ## EFK Setup

+## Setup Contains

-  Curator to clear logs
+  1.Curator to clear logs
-  Elasticsearch for database
+  2.Elasticsearch for database
-  Fluetd and Fluentbit for logs prosessor and logs collector
+  2.Fluetd and Fluentbit for logs prosessor and logs collector 4.Kibana for visualization
+  5.scalable setup

  1. logs can be accessed at: https://logs.sariska.io